mamadbah2/fouta-harvest-app/README.md

 ## 📋 About The Project

-**Fouta Harvest** is a complete agricultural management system developed as a bachelor's thesis project combining **Computer Science** and **Business Management**.
+**Fouta Harvest** is a complete agricultural management system developed as a **bachelor's thesis project** combining **Computer Science** and **Business Management**.
 The application enables farmers in Senegal's Fouta region to efficiently manage their agricultural plots, monitor crop health through IoT sensors, track cultivation history, and optimize their farming operations.

+This web application was successfully presented as a **final year undergraduate project** (Licence en Informatique) focused on **enterprise management** and deployed to production on **Vercel**: [fouta-harvest.vercel.app](https://fouta-harvest.vercel.app)

 ### 🎯 Project Objectives

 This thesis project demonstrates:

-- ✅ **Full-Stack Development**: Modern web application with Next.js and TypeScript
+- ✅ **Full-Stack Development**: Modern web application with Next.js 15 and TypeScript
 - ✅ **Business Process Management**: Complete agricultural workflow automation
 - ✅ **Data Visualization**: Real-time monitoring dashboards and analytics
 - ✅ **IoT Integration**: Sensor data management for precision agriculture
 - ✅ **User Experience**: Intuitive interface for farmers with varying technical skills
-- ✅ **Enterprise Architecture**: Scalable, maintainable codebase
+- ✅ **Enterprise Architecture**: Scalable, production-ready codebase

 ### 🌍 Regional Focus: Fouta, Senegal